gmovr/tobiesen.com/src/content/blog/my-work-from-home-office-setup.md

 publishedDate: 2025-01-26
 ---

 I've been working remotely for over a decade, both as a self-employed consultant and now for Automattic.
 My office setup has evolved significantly.
-From a portable setup to working at the living room table in my first studio apartment in Barcelona, and now to a dedicated office space in my house, it’s been quite the journey.
+From a portable setup to working at the living room table in my first studio apartment in Barcelona, and now to a dedicated office space, it’s been quite the journey.
 Now that I’ve settled in Spain, I’m more comfortable investing in larger, more permanent office items.

 While my setup is always a work in progress, here’s what works for me.